Bath-Induced Correlations Enhance Thermometry Precision at Low Temperatures

 where $\star$ stands for convolution.
-Here, the susceptibility matrix is given by
+Here, the susceptibility matrix reads

-where we define $\boldsymbol{r }_{ij}\equiv \left( \boldsymbol{r }_i -\boldsymbol{r }_j \right)$.
-Note that the step function $\Theta(t)$ imposes causality.
-The susceptibility matrix is not only responsible for memory effects---through the convolution---but also causes correlations among the probes, even in case they do not directly interact (i.e., $g_{ij}=0$).
-Finally, the vector of Brownian Forces reads
+where we define $ {r}_{ij}\coloneqq {r}_i - {r}_j$, and the step function $\Theta(t)$ imposes causality.
+The susceptibility matrix is responsible for both memory effects---through the convolution---and correlations among the probes, even if $g_{ij}=0$.
+Finally, the vector of Brownian forces reads

-The solution of~\eqref{eq:QLE_time} depends on the probe-bath interaction, and on the particular spectral density describing it.
-The latter is a matrix with the following elements
+The solution of~\eqref{eq:QLE_time} depends on the probe-bath interaction, and the particular spectral density describing it.
+The latter is a matrix with the elements

+In what follows we consider a $1d$ Bosonic bath with linear dispersion ${k}=\omega_{k}/c$, where $c$ denotes speed of sound.
+This corresponds to an Ohmic spectral density \cite{gonzalez2017testing,kleinekathofer2004non}

-In appendix~\ref{App:QLEs} we describe the spectral density governing our problem, which we use to exactly solve~\eqref{eq:QLE_time} and hence fully characterize the NESS by finding $d$ and $\Gamma$.
-Firstly, we find that the displacement operator vanishes, i.e., $d=0$.
-Secondly, if $\Gamma^{(\rm a)}(T)$ and $\Gamma^{(\rm b)}(T)$ are the \textit{temperature dependent} covariance matrices in scenarios (a) and (b), respectively, we immediately observe an expected major difference in the correlation structure between them: While in the first we have an uncorrelated state, with covariance matrix $\Gamma^{(\rm a)}(T) = \oplus_i \sigma_{i}^{(\rm a)}(T)$---where $\sigma_{i}^{(\rm \alpha)}(T)$ is the local covariance matrix of the $i$th probe oscillator in scenario $\alpha \in \{\rm a,b\}$---this is not the case for the common bath scenario, in which inter-oscillator correlations appear.
-As expected, these correlations disappear at large distance, and/or at high temperatures.
-Nonetheless, at low temperature regimes, and finite probe-probe distances they can be significant---see Appendix~\ref{App:QLEs} for details and related figures.
-Interestingly, we find out that entanglement negativity of the NESS in this model, when considering any arbitrary bipartition, is zero.
-Nonetheless, the classical correlations are present in the common bath scenario and we show below that this major difference in the correlation structure leads to a scaling enhancement in precision thermometry.
+with $\gamma$ the probe-Bath interaction strength and $\Omega$ the cutoff frequency.
+We exactly solve~\eqref{eq:QLE_time} and characterize the steady state by finding $d$ and $\Gamma$.
+Firstly, we find that $d=0$.
+Secondly, if $\Gamma^{(\rm a)}(T)$ and $\Gamma^{(\rm b)}(T)$ are the \textit{temperature dependent} covariance matrices in scenarios (a) and (b), respectively, we observe a major difference in their correlations: While in (a) we have an uncorrelated state with $\Gamma^{(\rm a)}(T) = \oplus_i \sigma_{i}^{(\rm a)}(T)$---$\sigma_{i}^{(\rm \alpha)}(T)$ being the local covariance matrix of the $i$th probe in scenario $\alpha \in \{\rm a,b\}$---this is not the case for (b), in which inter-oscillator correlations appear.
+These correlations disappear at large distance, and/or at high temperatures.
+Nonetheless, at low temperature regimes, and small distances they can be significant---see the Appendix for details---and are responsible for enhanced thermometry precision.
+Interestingly, we find out that entanglement negativity, for arbitrary bipartitions, is zero.
+Nonetheless, classical correlations are present in the common bath scenario and we show below that this major difference in the correlation structure significantly enhances thermometry precision.